evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 {% tab title="API" %}

 **Connect to a Project**.
-If you've made changes to the dashboard in the UI since creating the Project (such as adding Tabs), use the "get_project" method to load the latest dashboard configuration into your Python environment.
-This ensures that the new dashboard code won't overwrite Panels previously added in the UI.
+If you've edited the Dashboard in the UI since creating the Project (like adding Tabs), use `get_project to load the latest configuration.
+This ensures you won't overwrite existing Panels.

 ```python
 project = ws.get_project("YOUR PROJECT ID HERE")
 ```

-**Add new panels**.
+**Add new Panels**.
 Use the `add_panel` method.
-You can specify the Panel name, legend, plot type, destination Tab, etc. After implementing the changes, save the configuration with `project.save()`.
+You can specify the Panel name, legend, plot type, destination Tab ("Summary"), etc. After implementing the changes, save the configuration with `project.save()`.

 ```python
 project.dashboard.add_panel(